secretstartups/handbook/resellers/channel-working-with-GitLab/index.html.md

 ## Deal Registration Program Overview

 To promote the growth and success of GitLab channels, manage channel conflict, and provide a systematic approach to pursuing sales opportunities, GitLab has formalized the rules of engagement and deal registration procedures.
 Since the first qualified deal registration requires approval, Partners are encouraged to submit their deal registrations as early as possible to lock in the biggest discount.
 Partners in the GitLab Partner Program need to register individual sales opportunities; Partners may not register an account or combine opportunities.
+Review the [Definitions and Qualifications section of this page](https://about.gitlab.com/handbook/resellers/channel-working-with-GitLab/#definitions-and-qualifications) for more detail on what GitLab defines as Partner Sourced and Co-sell deal registrations.

 * Deal registration approval is based upon order of receipt of the registration, qualification of the opportunity, Partner ability to deliver in-country/region support, and Partner relationship with the customer.
 Deal registration approval is required and will be made by GitLab’s Sales team.
 * Only one Partner can earn a deal registration discount per opportunity.
 Partners, other than the Partner granted the deal registration discount that requests a quote, will receive the co-sell discount rate.